FIOR DI LEVANTE Back-to-back Trips on 26 July 2016

 Trip: 26 July 2016.
 From Zakynthos to Kyllini and back, with the FIOR DI LEVANTE of Levante Ferries.

 There were various interesting personal facts about these two trips.
 They marked my first back-to-back trips in almost 8 years, the last time had been with the PHIVOS of Nova Ferries from Aegina to Piraeus and back, in 2008.
-They were also the first Greek coastal trips in which I was completely alone by myself.
+They were also my first trips along the Greek coastal service where I was traveling completely alone, just by myself.
 Furthermore, these trips meant that the FIOR DI LEVANTE was the ship with which I traveled the most times during the summer of 2016.
-They, finally, also marked my first trips with a ferry operating under the Ionian Group joint venture.
-Indeed, last year's trip with the FIOR DI LEVANTE was during the last days of Levante Ferries operating independently in Zakynthos, and, more precisely, three days before the establishment of the joint venture with Zante Ferries, a week after the company had bought the IONIAN STAR from Tyrogalas Ferries, thus ending the latter's activities on the Ionian Sea and, eventually, the joint venture they had with Zante Ferries.
-2016 was Ionian Group's first full summer season.
-Apart from operating on the Kyllini-Zakynthos line (served fully by the FIOR DI LEVANTE and alternatively by the MARE DI LEVANTE and the DIONISIOS SOLOMOS of Zante Ferries), the joint venture also operated on the Kyllini-Kefalonia line (served alternatively by the MARE DI LEVANTE and the DIONISIOS SOLOMOS) and on the Patras-Kefalonia-Ithaca line (served by the chartered SPEEDRUNNER III, though her replacement has yet to determined for this year, as she is returning to her owners, Aegean Speed Lines, for the 2017 summer season).
+Furthermore, they also marked my first trips with a ferry operating under the Ionian Group joint venture.
+Indeed, last year's trip with the FIOR DI LEVANTE was during the last days of Levante Ferries operating independently in Zakynthos, and, more precisely, three days before the establishment of the joint venture with Zante Ferries.
+Indeed, Ionian Group was formed a week after the Levante Ferries had bought the IONIAN STAR from Tyrogalas Ferries, thus ending the latter's activities on the Ionian Sea and, eventually, the joint venture they had with Zante Ferries.
+Therefore, the 2016 season was the first full summer season of Ionian Group.
+Apart from operating on the Kyllini-Zakynthos line (served fully by the FIOR DI LEVANTE and alternatively by the MARE DI LEVANTE and the DIONISIOS SOLOMOS of Zante Ferries), the joint venture also operated on the Kyllini-Kefalonia line (served alternatively by the MARE DI LEVANTE and the DIONISIOS SOLOMOS) and on the Patras-Kefalonia-Ithaca line (served by the high speed ferry SPEEDRUNNER III, which had been chartered from Aegean Speed Lines).
 With the FIOR DI LEVANTE as their flagship, Ionian Group had a very successful summer season, and the joint venture is already considering many different ways in which it could expand its services on the Ionian Sea.
-Another thing to mention is that, three months prior to the trips, the FIOR DI LEVANTE won the title of 'The Best Ferry in the World' in 2015 by Shippax, which is the most prestigious award given to a ferry on the international scale.
+Another noteworthy fact to state is that, three months prior to these two trips, the FIOR DI LEVANTE won the title of 'The Best Ferry in the World' in 2015 by Shippax, which is the most prestigious award given to a ferry on the international scale.

-The 2016 summer season was the FIOR DI LEVANTE's second in the Greek coastal service, having been on the Ionian Sea since December 2014, after a successful two-year-long conversion in China (in Shanghai).
-Despite this being respectively the second and third time that I would go on to travel with this ship (so I already knew how a trip with her would look like), it still seemed to me as if I had boarded her for the first time in my life.
+The 2016 summer season was the second one that the FIOR DI LEVANTE spent in the Greek coastal service, having been on the Ionian Sea since December 2014, after a successful two-year-long conversion in China.
+Despite this being respectively the second and third time that I would go on to travel with this ship (so I already knew how a trip with her would look like), it still seemed to me as if I had embarked onboard her her for the first time in my life.
 Also, she might have been 18 years old at the time that I did these two trips, but she clearly seems like a newbuilding.
 Therefore, an early morning trip with this ship seemed to be an ideal way to start the day.

-I would like to mention that I have already written (as mentioned above) a Tribute post on the FIOR DI LEVANTE, so this post is not an additional tribute to the ship herself, but rather to the two trips I had with the ferry.
-Note also that some pictures taken in the dark are not very good in terms of quality, but I assure you that they will get better as the light begins to appear.
+I would like to mention once again that I have already written a Tribute post on the FIOR DI LEVANTE, so this post is not an additional tribute to the ship herself, but instead it covers the two trips I had with the ferry.
+Note also that some pictures taken in the dark are not very good in terms of quality, but I assure you that they will get better as the daylight begins to appear.

-The FIOR DI LEVANTE seen six days prior to my two trips with her (my first picture of her for the 2016 summer season), as she is preparing to maneuver in the port of Kyllini, having just arrived from Zakynthos.
+The FIOR DI LEVANTE seen six days prior to my two trips with her.
+This was my first picture of her for the 2016 summer season, whereupon she is preparing to undergo her maneuvering procedure in the port of Kyllini, after having just arrived from Zakynthos.

 A view of the FIOR DI LEVANTE from my hotel in Zakynthos, as she heads towards Kyllini.

-The FIOR DI LEVANTE at 05:30 in the morning, though the picture's quality is not that great.
+The FIOR DI LEVANTE at 05:30 in the morning.

 Entering the ship through the very modern wooden and illuminated entrance gallery.